-Microplastics are found in various forms in the environment, including plastic bottles and some foods, as well as in the water supply.
-The average person ingests about 0.14 grams of microplastics per day, with a range of 0.002 to 1.74 grams.
-The majority of the particles, 99%, are smaller than five millimeters and can be eliminated from the body through the gastrointestinal tract.
+Microplastics are present in various environmental forms, including plastic bottles, some foods, and the water supply.
+The average person consumes about 0.14 grams of microplastics daily, ranging from 0.002 to 1.74 grams.
+Most particles, 99%, are smaller than five millimeters and can be expelled from the body through the gastrointestinal tract.

-Microplastics such as Bisphenol A (BPA) can have a harmful effect on human health by acting as a synthetic estrogen and accumulating in the prostate gland, ovaries, and causing inflammation in both men and women.
+Microplastics like Bisphenol A (BPA) can negatively impact human health by acting as synthetic estrogen and accumulating in the prostate gland and ovaries, causing inflammation in both men and women.

 Related: Learn About Iron Overload